Jorge was socially awkward all his life until he realized that nobody cared what he said and did. Now he relays this secret wisdom.

 By now, you have probably figured out that building true self-confidence and self-esteem has nothing to do with your external accomplishments or how great you think you are.
 Real self-confidence simply means that you have an internal sense that you are able to attack life's challenges—including the social ones.

 Just as you can overcome shyness by putting yourself in situations where you have to stretch yourself socially, you can build self-confidence by giving yourself opportunities to succeed in life:

 - Get into dating if you are single.
 Meet up with a wide variety of people, and enjoy the interaction for what it is, without expecting anything from anyone.
 Anytime you feel awkward or embarrassed, examine the situation and try to understand which insecurity it triggered in you.

 - Try new things all the time.
 Don't get stuck in the same routine, or else you will often get attached to the way things are and be unable to deal with changes confidently.
 Confidence is really just a form of resilience.

 - Do difficult things habitually.
 Some of the things that are most worth doing are also the hardest.
-Don't give into shortcuts or trying to find the easiest way all the time.
+Don't give in to shortcuts or try to find the easiest way all the time.
 If it's a worthy challenge, it will help you grow.
-As you see yourself succeeding, you self-confidence will naturally increase.
+As you see yourself succeeding, your self-confidence will naturally increase.